SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 - position
 - duty cycle of PWM

+#### Handle conlis
-Channelization and random channel hopping
+Channelization and random channel hopping.
+Overall spectrum is bounded by
+- minimum frequency to prevent human perceivable flickering
+- minimum of LED bulb’s On/Off speed
+- response speed of the light sensor on the receiver

 ### Localization algorithm
 - Newton's method, when $$n = 3$$